Lukaszeq/blog.pojezierski.com/README.md

 # blog.pojezierski.com
 This is a **backup** repo of my personal blog.
-Nothing to see here. 😉 Head to https://blog.pojezierski.com for a more edible version.
+Nothing to see here. 😉 Head to https://blog.pojezierski.com for more edible version.